Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios: Case Studies

 \subsubsection{Detailed Audit on the Chat Subset}

-In this section, we focus on analyzing the suitability of each RM on the chat subset via the Reward Auditor, and reveal a series of critical findings:
+In this section, we focus on analyzing the suitability of each RM on the Chat subset via the Reward Auditor, and reveal a series of critical findings:

-\faLightbulb[regular] \textbf{\emph{80.7\% of RMs demonstrate highly idiosyncratic vulnerability patterns.}} As shown in Table~\ref{tab.main1}, 80.7\% of RMs fail to maintain suitability across all perturbations, with each exposing unique vulnerabilities.
-This substantial inter-model variability demonstrates that a RM's architecture, training data, and alignment methods collectively determine its specific vulnerability patterns.
+\faLightbulb[regular] \textbf{\emph{The majority of RMs demonstrate highly idiosyncratic vulnerability patterns.}} As shown in Table~\ref{tab.main1}, 21 out of 26 RMs fail to maintain suitability on both controlled and stylized perturbations, with each exposing unique vulnerabilities.
+This substantial inter-model variability demonstrates that an RM's architecture, training data, and alignment methods collectively determine its specific vulnerability patterns.

 \faLightbulb[regular] \textbf{\emph{Stylized perturbations pose a greater systemic risk than controlled perturbations.}} As shown in Table~\ref{tab.main1}, the suitability risks exposed by the model when dealing with stylized perturbations on the response side are significantly higher than controlled perturbations on the prompt side, both in terms of frequency and magnitude.
 These results strongly suggest that current mainstream RMs may have overfitted to specific “winning” response styles, wordings, and structures during their training process.
 While they might exhibit certain robustness against common noise in user prompts, their confidence in preference judgments shows systematic and significant declines when the semantic core of the response remains unchanged but its expressive form varies.